 When we play, if a player rolls a number that’s no longer on the board, they lose that turn.
 I tend to teach this in a funny way, exaggeratedly snapping my fingers and saying, “Maybe next time!” in a silly voice.
 This takes away the sting of not being able to cover up a number on that turn.

 The game is easily played with just one person, too.
 Kids are often very happy to roll a die and cover up numbers all on their own.
 I’ve known kids to play the dice game on their own over and over (and over!) again.

 Other Ways to Play the Snowman Math Game

 Another way we like to use number games like this is with bingo dot markers, crayons, or markers.
 In that case, I print out extra copies of the game board.
 I don’t laminate them if we’re playing this way, of course.

-Would your kiddos enjoy this simple printable snowman game?
+Would your students enjoy this simple snowman roll and cover game?
 If you play it, I’d love to hear what the children think.